christophfeinauer/PairwiseDistillations/README.md

 [Link to Paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010219)

-Please cite the paper if you use this code.
+Please cite the paper if you use this code (see below).

 ## Requirements